aberba/learn-coding/README.md

 There are so many different programming languages today.
 They all server the same purpose: to instruct a computer to perform a certain action.
 These languages vary in their design.
 Some are general purpose languages whilst other are designed for special purposes.
 Each programming language has its own special compiler for converting it into machine code.

 [D](https://dlang.org) is one example of a general purpose programming language.
-It was designed to be used for doing so many things (web applications, games, desktop applications, operating systems, robortics, real-time communication systems, etc).
+It was designed to be used for doing so many things (web applications, games, desktop applications, operating systems, robotics, real-time communication systems, etc).
 Learning D is fairly straight forward even for beginners.
 In this book, you will learn how to begin computer programming using the D programming language.

 ## Setting up your development environment
 To begin programming in D you need to have the following two (2) softwares: